Briant-20/the-space-race/README.md

 ### Development

-At the start of developing the website, i was not committing to GitHub correctly.
-After speaking with my mentor he explained to me what i was doing wrong and from then on i changed how i did it.
+At the start of developing the website, I was not committing to GitHub correctly.
+After speaking with my mentor he explained to me what I was doing wrong and from then on I changed how I did it.

 ![screenshot](documentation/bad-commits.png)
 ### Future Features

-I would like to add a audio button that when clicked would play background music to create a more enjoyable experience for the user.
+I would like to add an audio button that when clicked would play background music to create a more enjoyable experience for the user.

 ## Tools & Technologies Used

 - [HTML](https://en.wikipedia.org/wiki/HTML) used to display the information and images.
 - [CSS](https://en.wikipedia.org/wiki/CSS) used to style the page and change the design.
-- [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) used to more easily control the layout of the page.
+- [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) is used to easily control the layout of the page.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used to store the code.
 - [GitHub Pages](https://pages.github.com) used for hosting the site.
-- [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
+- [Gitpod](https://gitpod.io) is used as a cloud-based IDE for development.

 ## Testing